ODC THEATER ANNOUNCES 2016 RAININ OPPORTUNITY FUND FOR SELF-PRODUCING ARTISTS

 Apply online by 5pm on Monday, April 25, 2016.

 ELIGIBILITY & REQUIREMENTS

-- Recipients must self-produce and offer a public performance in ODC Theater’s main space (B. Way Theater) within November 1, 2015 – March 31, 2017.
+- Recipients must self-produce and offer a public performance in ODC Theater’s main space (B. Way Theater) May 2, 2016 – December 31, 2017.
+See detailed availability below.

 HOW TO APPLY